zookzook/azure-c-shared-utility/devdoc/tlsio.md

 * The behavior of existing tlsio adapters is not consistent in this regard.
 For example, tlsio_arduino does change state on usage errors but tlsio_open_ssl, tlsio_mbedtls, tlsio_schannel, and tlsio_wolfssl do not.
 Fortunately the upper-level modules that use tlsio adapters do not perform improper usage, so they don't depend on improper usage acting in any particular way.
 * The tlsio adapter must handle and announce usage errors sensibly.
 But it is not possible to anticipate whether entering TLSIO_STATE_EXT_ERROR would aid the troubleshooting process or impede it, so the tlsio adapter shall favor design simplicity rather than getting its internal knickers in a knot by changing state when usage errors occur.

-**Failed `tlsio_send` calls policy**: If the `tlsio_send` operation fails, the tlsio adapter shall log an error, return failure, and call the message's callback appropriately, but the adapter shall not change its internal state.<br/>**Reason for failed `tlsio_send` policy**: Tlsio adapters conforming to this spec enqueue incoming messages rather than sending them directly, so the only possible errors are usage errors and out-of-memory errors.
+**Failed `tlsio_send` calls policy**: If the `tlsio_send` operation fails, the tlsio adapter shall log an error, return failure, and call the message's callback appropriately, but the adapter shall not change its internal state.<br/>**Reason for failed `tlsio_send` policy**: Tlsio adapters which conform to this spec enqueue incoming messages rather than sending them directly, so the only possible errors are usage errors and out-of-memory errors.
 Neither of these situations calls for the tlsio adapter to change its state, so it won't.

 **Zero-length messages policy**: The `tlsio_send` call will not accept zero-length messages.<br/>**Reason for zero-length messages policy**: This behavior matches that of existing tlsio adapters.